vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 These parameters give the developer flexibility in choosing a method that fits the use case at hand best from a functional point of view, but also hedging performance and resource cost.

-The parameters are:
+The schema [rank-profile](https://docs.vespa.ai/en/reference/schema-reference.html#rank-profile) parameters are:

 * **post-filter-threshold** - default 1.0
 * **approximate-threshold** - default 0.05

-These parameters were introduced in Vespa 7.580.54, and can be configured in the [rank profile](https://docs.vespa.ai/en/reference/schema-reference.html#rank-profile), defined in the schema, or set using the [query API](https://docs.vespa.ai/en/reference/query-api-reference.html on a per-query request basis.
+These parameters were introduced in Vespa 7.580.54, and can be configured in the [rank profile](https://docs.vespa.ai/en/reference/schema-reference.html#rank-profile), defined in the schema, or set using the [query API](https://docs.vespa.ai/en/reference/query-api-reference.html) on a per-query request basis.
 The query api parameters are:

 * **ranking.matching.postFilterThreshold** - default 1.0